salimkhazem/MotorLibrary/README.md

 # MotorLibrary

-* Library to control a Motor with L293D
+* Library to control a Motor with L293D or L298
 * Developed by Salim Khazem

-It is a library that allows you to control an Motor using an L293D
+It is a library that allows you to control an Motor using an L293D or L298

 You must add the libraries to the Arduino libraries folder.